Tibet 2026 Festivals & Celebrations

 Festival Name Tibetan Calendar Date Estimated Gregorian Date Festival Highlights

-Kangding Jockey Club 18th day of the 5th month of the Tibetan calendar Approx. end of June 2026 An annual event in the Sichuan-Tibet region combining song, dance and trade.
+Kangding Horse Racing Festival 18th day of the fifth month (Tibetan calendar) Approximately late June 2026 An annual major event in the Sichuan–Tibet region, combining singing, dancing, and trade activities.

-Ox King Festival The eighth day of the sixth month of the Tibetan calendar Approximately early July 2026 Sacrifice to the God of Cattle to give thanks for a good harvest and to pray for the prosperity of the animals and the well-being of the people.
+Ox King Festival 8th day of the sixth month (Tibetan calendar) Approximately early July 2026 A ritual honoring the Ox Deity to give thanks for a good harvest and pray for healthy livestock and community well-being.

 5.Understanding Tibet’s Spiritual Rhythm Through Its Festivals